thesecretproj/altomock/README.md

 # Alto Mock app

 This is the mock app for the first part of my application process.
 I implemented it using React Native.
-You can run it by following these steps:
+You can run it by following these steps (You will need node.js/npm installed if you don't have it already):

 1. navigate to the root of the project in terminal
 2. if you don't have expo, install it: 'npm install -g expo-cli'